ELLIPSECT: A surface brightness analysis tool for GALFIT 3: Results: Examples of SB plots

 \subsection{Kitt Peak: Holm~15A}

-This example shows the SB profile plots of Abell 85 brightest cluster galaxy (BCG), the cD galaxy Holm~15A.
-Here, \texttt{GALFIT 3} was used to fit a multi-gaussian component to model its SB; another analysis using the Nuker profiles has already been published \citep{2014ApJ...795L..31L}.
-This frame was taken with KPNO 0.9m Telescope, part of the catalog of LOCOS \citep{1997PhDT.......333L}.
-Details on the selection criteria, observations, and data reduction can be found in \citet{1997PhDT.......333L}, \citet{2004ApJ...614..679L}, and L\'opez-Cruz et al. (2025, in preparation).
+This example shows the SB profile plots of the Abell 85 brightest cluster galaxy (BCG), the cD galaxy Holm~15A.
+Here, \texttt{GALFIT 3} was used to fit a multi-Gaussian component to model the SB; this result complements the analysis of \citet{2014ApJ...795L..31L}, who used Nuker profiles.
+These observations were obtained with the KPNO 0.9m Telescope and are part of the LOCOS catalog \citep{1997PhDT.......333L}.
+The reader can find details on the selection criteria, observations, and data reduction in \citet{1997PhDT.......333L}, \citet{2004ApJ...614..679L}, and L\'opez-Cruz et al. (2026, in preparation).
 In Figure \ref{cube}, we show the cube image generated by {\texttt{EllipSect}} for this galaxy.

-In Figure \ref{figa85}, we present the single-plot and multiplot of the surface brightness for the brightest cluster member of Abell 85.
-This galaxy was modeled using seven Gaussians to capture its full SB profile.
-The multiplot displays the error, while the single-plot shows the percent error.
-These plots were generated automatically by {\texttt{EllipSect}}, which computes the SB profiles of the galaxy, model, and individual components similar to IRAF's \textit{ellipse} task.
+In Figure \ref{figa85}, we present the single-plot of the SB of Holm~15A.
+Seven Gaussians were used to cover the whole SB profile.
+The plot also shows the percent error.
+This figure was generated automatically by {\texttt{EllipSect}}, which computes the SB profiles of the galaxy, model, and individual components.